Toqozz/yarn-python/README.md

     * The main "feature" that yarn is built around is scrolling text, of course it can be disabled, but it is definitely a main feature, at least personally.
-    * Scrolling can be manipulated: scroll direction, scroll speed, whether or not to loop the scroll, etc.
+    * Scrolling can be manipulated: scroll direction, scroll speed, bounce, whether or not to loop the scroll, etc.
       Everything that I have thought of has been, is being, or is attempting to be implemented.
     * Different fonts for summary/body.
 * Logging